-You can prepare dishes on one level using a baking tin/ dish or the universal pan.
+You can prepare dishes on one level using a baking tin/dish or the universal pan.

-- Baking tins/dishes on the wire rack: Level 1 - Universal pan: Level 2 baking tins/dishes next to one another in the cooking compartment.
+- Baking tins/dishes on the wire rack: Level 1 - Universal pan: Level 2

 You can also prepare soufflés in a water bath in the universal pan.
 To do so, slide the universal pan in at level 1.